-- The Table of Contents with brief descriptions of each chapter
+- The Table of Contents with brief descriptions of each chapter.

-- Projected completion date of the manuscript and submission to Wits Press
+- Projected completion date of the manuscript and submission to Wits Press.

-- Details of any deadlines we should be aware of (e.g. key events, conferences, donor requirements)
+- Details of any deadlines we should be aware of (e.g. key events, conferences, donor requirements).

 4. Readership and Marketing

 As the author of the work, you are acutely familiar with the readership and audience.
-In order for us to maximize the potential of promoting your work please provide us with as much information as possible:
+In order for us to maximise the potential of promoting your work please provide us with as much information as possible:

 5. Additional information

-- Indicate whether sections of the book have been published (e.g. journal article, book chapter, etc) and if you are willing to revise the chapter, if need be and source permission from the original publisher to re-publish
+- Indicate whether sections of the book have been published (e.g. journal article, book chapter, etc.) and if you are willing to revise the chapter, if need be and source permission from the original publisher to re-publish.

-- An indication of any funds you can contribute to the publication or any institutions which may be interested in purchasing bulk copies at a discounted rate
+- An indication of any funds you can contribute to the publication or any institutions which may be interested in purchasing bulk copies at a discounted rate.

-- An indication of whether you are submitting your manuscript simultaneously to other publishers, in South Africa or abroad
+- An indication of whether you are submitting your manuscript simultaneously to other publishers, in South Africa or abroad.

 - Suggest suitable peer reviewers.
 Please note that there should be no conflict of interest in your recommendations.
 The final decision of appointing reviewers is that of the publishing committee and your suggestions will be taken into consideration.